 We have spent many years consulting to schools throughout Australia.
 It gives us great pleasure to watch them go from good to great.

 The video below outlines our role.
 Do get in touch if you would like to book a consultation.

 Conferences and events

-Lyn Stone will be running a workshop on high impact literacy teaching strategies at Penbank School in on Monday January 20th 2020.
+Lyn Stone will be running workshops on high impact literacy teaching strategies across Australia in 2020.

 The theme is “The pen is mightier than the sword” – and is the idea that like any high-precision tool, literacy needs to be taught explicitly and practised well.

 Drawing from her three flagship programs, Spelling for Life, Language for Life and Reading for Life, the day will consist of tried and true strategies to help teachers deliver even higher quality literacy instruction in their classrooms right away.

 SESSION 1 Let’s get our heads round grammar